Are Concentrated Cleaning Products Better for the Earth?

 There are few downsides to using concentrated cleaning products, especially if you want to reduce your carbon footprint.
 The use of concentrated products is generally a money saver, and the environmental effects are even greater.

-The benefits of concentrated products boil down to a mathematical equation: If the product is manufactured with less water, less paper, ink and plastic, less ends up in landfills and more space is freed up in shipping.
+The benefits of concentrated products boil down to a mathematical equation: If the product is manufactured with less water, paper, ink and plastic, then less material ends up in landfills and more space is freed up in shipping.
 More product can be shipped at a time to distributors and less fuel is needed to move the product.
 Less fuel being used means fewer emissions in the atmosphere and less greenhouse gas being produced.
-If you purchase concentrated cleaning products they will last longer, saving you trips to the grocery store or wholesale club.
+If you purchase concentrated cleaning products, they will last longer, saving you trips to the grocery store or wholesale club.

 Other benefits of concentrated detergents